 And in any case, day 2 was a lot easier as it was only a 4 hours downhill trek back to Senaru (with no breaks).

-It is of course perfectly safe to trek to the crater rim of Mount Rinjani, especially if you use a reputable tour company.
-We chose Green Rinjani after reading their excellent Tripadvisor reviews and because they are one of the few eco minded companies.
+It is of course perfectly safe to trek to the crater rim of Mount Rinjani, especially if you use a reputable tour company who are eco minded.

 The trek to Mount Rinjani gets busy and rubbish unfortunately left behind by inconsiderate people.
 Our porters and guide however made a point of ensuring we left no rubbish behind and even collected other people's plastic waste disregarded along the way.

-It’s absolutely incredible to see a tour company doing this.
-For this reason alone, we urge all travellers to support and use Green Rinjani.
-They even have a tree planting initiative when you reach the crater rim, which no other tour group did.
+It's absolutely incredible to see a tour company doing this.
+For this reason alone, we urge all travellers to support and use an eco-minded tour company.

 We had 1 guide and 2 porters for our trek and took the deluxe service, which cost $260 per person.

 We realised it was well worth the cost when other groups looked at our larger tent with envy and seethed jealously at our delicious, well prepared meals.
 We even had our very own personal toilet tent.